 THE COOPERMAN FAMILY ARTS EDUCATION AND COMMUNITY CENTER

-The 53,000 square foot building will sit in NJPAC’s front yard, at the corner of Center and Mulberry Streets.
+Designed by architecture firm Weiss/Manfredi, the 53,000 square foot building will sit in NJPAC’s front yard, at the corner of Center and Mulberry Streets.
 This new facility will allow us to expand our already extensive array of performing arts education programs for Newark and New Jersey youth, which currently includes jazz, hip hop, poetry, theater, musical theater and band.
-We will add two rehearsal studios where NJPAC and artists from the region can develop new work.

 Continuing to position Newark as a center for creativity, arts, entertainment and industry, NJPAC will collaborate with Lionsgate entertainment company, The Studio Group and the city of Newark in opening a new 350,000 square foot TV and film production studio.
 Lionsgate Newark will feature five soundstages, a set construction facility, postproduction editing, crew trucks and catering services.